Deep Ellum Art

 For this contest, they recruited 42 artists to paint artworks on various blank walls, 42 being the lucky number.

-The second set was awarded for outstanding work, committed community involvement, inspiration to the overall project, high number of likes, and service to others.
+A second set was awarded for outstanding work, committed community involvement, inspiration to the overall project, high number of likes, and service to others.

 - "Deep Ellumphants" by Adrian Torres, which won the Catalyst Award

 - "Deep Rawlins" by Steve Hunter, which won the Community Award